yjiangnan/rosely/README.md

 ### 5. Combining the *p*-values of different constructs for the same gene
 `combine_by_gene` implements both Stouffer's z-score method and Fisher's *p*-value method to combine the results of different constructs for the same gene.

+### 6. KEGG pathway enrichment analysis
+Module `pathwayanalysis` includes tools for KEGG pathway enrichment analysis and for drawing the enriched pathways with nodes color-coded by provided values such as z-scores and fold changes.
+It depends on [KEGGscape](https://github.com/idekerlab/KEGGscape) inside Cytoscape.

 ## Installation
 ### Option 1